Kyrgyz Customs and Traditions

-But during the Soviet era Kyrgyz were gradually subside, resulting in a radical change in their lifestyle.
+But during the Soviet era Kyrgyz were gradually subside, experiencing a radical change in their lifestyle.
 Today most of the Kyrgyz are settled, moving to larger cities, but there are still traditional villages in the mountains and rural areas.

 Traditional clothing of the Kyrgyz has undergone many changes during its development.
-As other aspects of material culture, the Kyrgyz clothes clearly show distinctive features that were peculiar to individual tribal and territorial groups, it is also distinguished by the unique typical for the nomads.
-In common use was clothing made of coarse woolen cloth of domestic manufacture, made from animal skins, felt, leather and wild animals.
+As other aspects of material culture, the Kyrgyz clothes clearly show distinctive features that were peculiar to individual tribal and territorial groups, it is also distinguished by the unique attribute typical for the nomads.
+Clothing made of coarse woolen cloth of domestic manufacture, made from animal skins, felt, leather and wild animals was in common use.

 The traditional costume element is a Kyrgyz felt hat - Ak-kalpak (white cap), which is characteristic for both the men's suits and dresses for women.
 Another element of the native Kyrgyz clothing is top felted clothing with sleeves – kementay- and white felt boots.
 Married women wore a loin skirt - beldemchi,with flaps converging in front.
 Also a coat “chapan” with a high collar was very popular among the men and women.
 It should also be noted that completely embroidered shirt thread “zhaka” and the traditional conical hat that ladies wore on ceremonial occasions were among the elements of women's dress.
 Men wore trousers of tanned leather or suede, which had several names - chalbar, kandagay, zhalgak shim.
 The most common shoe among the Kyrgyz were boots with high tops and narrow, slightly turned-up noses.